Anomalous Hall conductivity and quantum friction: ELECTRONIC TRANSPORT: SCATTERING MATRIX APPROACH

 \subsection{Born-von K\'{a}rm\'{a}n cases}

-Let us first consider source and drain paths at which electron velocity along $\hat{x}$ direction is negative, as sketched in Fig.~\ref{columns} a).
-Electrons are supposed to be injected into strip region via the lower path, $d_{1}=1$, while they are absorbed by upper path and the condition $c_{N}=0$ insures zero injection from this side.
+Let us first consider source and drain paths at which electron velocity along $\hat{x}$ direction is positive, as sketched in Fig.~\ref{columns} a).
+Electrons are supposed to be injected into strip region via the lower path, $d_{1}=1$, while they are absorbed by upper path and the condition $c_{N}=0$ ensures zero injection from this side.
 Equation set (\ref{stripEqs}) together with these conditions define uniquely all amplitudes within the column.
 Transition coefficient for given $k_x$ is given by the amplitude $d_{N}(k_x,\delta)$.
 Total transition probability $T(\delta)$ defining current flow through a single column along $\hat{y}$ direction reads

 where $g_0(\delta)$ stands for conductance per single column.
 In this case transitions between orbitals are independent on their position.
-Except for fluctuations due to the size quantization it is independent on the considered column length $(N-1/2)a_0$ as shown in Fig.~\ref{g0H_BK}.
+Except for fluctuations due to the size quantization it is independent of the considered column length $(N-1/2)a_0$ as the green and magenta curves in Fig.~\ref{g0H_BK} show.
 Considering an energy independent relaxation time represented by the parameter $\gamma$, the Kubo formula for longitudinal conductivity $\sigma_0(\delta)$ given by Eq.~(\ref{sig0_Kubo}) can formally be fit to approximate $g_0(\delta)$, as shown in Fig~\ref{g0H_BK}.

 Current flow along $\hat{x}$ direction representing Hall current is not uniformly spread through the sample cross-section indicating the decisive role of wave function phases.
 Hall conductivity can be defined as follows